shotstack/mp4-to-mov-demo/README.md

 # Shotstack MP4 to MOV Demo

-This sample application shows how you can use the Shotstack Ingest API to convert MP4 videos into mov format.
+This sample application shows how you can use the Shotstack Ingest API to [convert MP4 videos to MOV](https://shotstack.io/demo/mp4-to-mov/) format.
 The Ingest API is a [video transformation API](https://shotstack.io/product/ingest-api/) that lets you upload, store, and convert videos and images into different formats, sizes, frame rates, speeds, and more.

 Using an HTML web form, users can upload a video or put in a URL of an MP4 video online.
 After submitting the form, the video is converted from MP4 to MOV.
 The new file can be played in the browser or downloaded.

+View the live demo at: https://shotstack.io/demo/mp4-to-mov/

 The demo is made with Node.js and works with the Express Framework or as a serverless project using AWS Lambda and API Gateway.